adouche/adouche.github.io/blog/22_Rustless_sudo.md

 Some no-names decided to hype up and rewrite sudo/su in Rust.
 They are not the first, nor the last.

-While I was reading the text, a brilliant idea came to mind about running suid binaries in a memory safe manner.
+While I was reading the text, a brilliant idea came to mind about running suid binaries in a memory-safe manner.
 I've been having a lot of good ideas about security lately!

 Let's compile important suid binaries like sudo with sanitizers and release them in production?<br>
 Seriously, let's compile them with asan, msan, ubsan, and roll them out.